TrentonParker/ai-case-study/README.md

 * *What have been the major trends and innovations of this field over the last 5 - 10 years?*

-**Some [major trends in the medicine field regarding AI](https://www.lapu.edu/ai-health-care-industry/) in the recent past have included AI algorithims analyzing medical imaging data to better diagnose patients, speech recognition technologies to help doctors dictate and better document information on patients, and new drug discoveries.**
+**Some [major trends in the medicine field regarding AI](https://www.lapu.edu/ai-health-care-industry/) in the recent past have included AI algorithims analyzing medical imaging data to better diagnose patients, speech recognition technologies to help doctors dictate and better document information on patients, and new drug discoveries.** (Tomberlin, 2023)

 * *What are the other major projects in this field?*